On multidimensional infinite dihedral group extensions of Gibbs Markov maps

-For suitable classes of intermittent maps, strong mixing was initially treated in~\cite{Thaler00} and settled in~\cite{Gouezel11, MT12}, while mixing with complete expansions for $\Z^d$ extensions of dynamical systems (in particular of Gibbs Markov maps) have obtained in~\cite{Pene18}.
+For suitable classes of intermittent maps, strong mixing was initially treated in~\cite{Thaler00} and settled in~\cite{Gouezel11, MT12}, while mixing with complete expansions for $\Z^d$ extensions of dynamical systems (in particular of Gibbs Markov maps) was obtained in~\cite{Pene18}.
 For different notions of mixing in infinite measure (such as local-global and global-global) we refer to~\cite{Lenci10} (see also~\cite{DNL21,DN22} and references therein).

-We remark that the LCLT for the RW on $D_\infty$ (or $G_d$), namely Proposition~\ref{proof:proprw}, is very general: no symmetry assumption is required and no finite support of the measure.
-However, for the Gibbs Markov map we assume certain mild symmetry assumptions (as stated in subsection~\ref{subsec:mres}), though we believe that with further work these assumptions can be removed.
+We remark that the LCLT for the RW on $D_\infty$ (or $G_d$), namely Proposition~\ref{prop:rw} holds under no symmetry assumption, no finite support of the measure and as required, second moment.
+However, for the Gibbs Markov map we assume a certain mild symmetry assumption (as stated in subsection~\ref{subsec:mres}), though we believe that with some work this assumption can be removed.
 In the sequel (see Theorem~\ref{prop:LCLTGM}) we treat the class of $G_d$ extensions of Gibbs Markov maps and distinguish the behaviour of the extension depending on the dimension $d$: $d\le2$ (mixing, hence ergodic) and $d\ge 3$ (dissipative), see Corollary~\ref{cor:1}.

 Using the main part of the ingredients used in the proof of Theorem~\ref{prop:LCLTGM}, for all $d\ge 1$, we obtain the asymptotics of the first return time to $X\times\{e\}$, where $e$ is the neutral element of $G_d$.
 The asymptotics varies with $d$ and it is captured in Theorem~\ref{cor:2}.